Magic Leap sponsored Game Jam at UT Austin

 About Me,

-In parallel to my indie development, I practiced VR development as a research engineer at my university.
-Subsequently, I started and led and the VR Development Student Group, where I received a “Certificate of Outstanding Service” from the university.
-We hosted hackathons and recruited corporate sponsors to fund food, equipment, and prizes for students.
+I published two research papers as lead engineer at my university’s VR tech lab.
+Subsequently, I started and led and the VR Development Student Group, where I received a “Certificate of Outstanding Service” from the university for providing hackathons, seminars, food, equipment, and prizes for 200+ students.

 STARTUP SAGA - 2019-2020

-Nearing the end of University, I joined Spatial Cinematics as a founding partner, where we developed a variety of commercial software for education/training.
-Here, I honed my 3D generalist capabilities: 3D modeling, shaders, and optimizing for mobile, VR, and web platforms in addition to programming.
+At Spatial Cinematics, we developed a variety of commercial software for education/training.
+I contributed 3D modeling, shaders, and optimizing for mobile, VR, and web platforms in addition to programming.

 2025 - Dev Log